 However, other legends appear to depict her as a single figure rather than part of the triple Celtic goddesses.
 Different sources have different claims.
 Some say that she married the Dagda and they both had a child named Adair.
 Contrariwise, some say that she was not his wife, but they once met at a river and that was it.

 The Celtic mythology seems to know very little about the life of Goddess Morrigan story.
 What is obvious from all legends is that she was part of the Tuatha de Danann.
 She also had quite a few siblings and that includes Macha, Eriu, Banba, Badb, and Fohla.
 Her mother was Ernmas, another goddess of the Tuatha de Danann.

 The Morrigan’s Appearance in the Celtic Folk Tales

-The Irish mythology never has one depiction of gods of characters and the Morrigan is no exception.
+The Irish mythology never has one depiction of gods or characters and the Morrigan is no exception.
 She had been represented in different forms.
 However, that was mainly because she was a shape-shifter; she can shape herself into whatever creature she wanted to be.
-Most of the legends claim that the Morrigan was a very beautiful woman yet a frightening one.
+Most of the legends claim that the Morrigan was a very beautiful woman, yet a frightening one.

 The Morrigan as a Banshee

 Sometimes, the Morrigan appears in the form of a human being, but not that pretty young lady.
 In some cases, she appears as a frightening woman who is actually a laundress.
 Mythology refers to her as the Washer at the Ford sometimes.
 Morrigan had always had a connection to the wars and soldiers.

 When she is a washerwoman, she appears as if she is washing the clothes of the soon-to-die soldiers.
 Sometimes she washes armours as well and the piece of clothes she holds are usually blood-stained as a symbol of death.
 This description escorted people to confuse her and the Banshee.
 The latter is a scary woman who only appears at scenes where death is going to take place.

 The Shadowy Role of Goddess Morrigan